hfish063/saleco/README.md

 2. Install required dependencies using `pip install -r requirements.txt`

+3. Edit `.env` with MySQL connection information

-3. Start the backend with `fastapi dev`.
+4. Start the backend with `fastapi dev`.
 Will establish connection with database from credentials in `.env`

 FastAPI generates an OpenAPI spec for the backend automatically, to easily interact with endpoints navigate to `localhost:8000/docs`